-As a freelance photographer based in Pittsboro, North Carolina, I am honored to share my photographic journey that began 30 years ago.
+As a freelance photographer based in Pittsboro, North Carolina, I am honored to share my photographic journey that began over 30 years ago.

-My college internship expanded into my first full-time job and gave me hands-on experience in the field of commercial photography.
+A college internship expanded into my first full-time job and gave me hands-on experience in the field of commercial photography.
 I worked as a production assistant for Jim Erickson, an accomplished national photographer (jimerickson.com) who was then based in downtown Raleigh.
 Situated within a large warehouse was a uniquely well-staffed studio with a team of photographers plus a darkroom, talent agency, stylist, and set production professionals.

 Eagle Eye Photo was launched in April 2004 when I was a stay-home mom.
 Now, I balance freelance photo work with a part-time career in classical, Christian education.
 My business' name is based on the nickname "Eagle Eyes" that a co-worker gave me for my proofreading skills.
 I’m still known to be observant and quick to capture moments in the details of life.